brobeson/Tools/README.md

 Hook scripts for this repository.
 Run `cp gitHooks/* .git/` after cloning the repository, or pulling from it.

 ### Vim Scripts
 Various scripts to configure Vim and add some functionality.
-See the project [wiki](http://github.com/brobeson/Tools/wiki) for details.
+See the [folder's readme](https://github.com/brobeson/Tools/tree/master/vim) for details.